Murphy-Joe/AbandonedWordleAlgo/README.md

 For each word, a result is produced.
 For example if the target answer for today was "fewer", this would be the result
 <img src="pics/ROATEresult.png" alt="starting words" width="400"/>

 Any time a result is given, it allows us to filter the possible set of targets remaining.
-For instance with the above result we match targets that contain an *R and E* but do not *start with R* or *end with E*.
+For instance with the above result we match targets that
+`contain R and E`
+`do not start with R`
+`do not end with E`

-That filtering leaves 102 targets left.
+This filtering leaves 102 targets left.

-`This was done for every single playable word (~13,000) vs every single Wordle target (~2300).`
+`This process was done for every single playable word (~13,000) vs every single Wordle target (~2300).`

 <br/><br/><br/><br/>